KushalVadhar/KushalVadhar/README.md

 ---

-## ⚡ Fun Developer Fact
+## ⚡ Developer Mindset

-👾 I see every bug as a boss battle.
+👾 Every bug is a boss battle
-🧠 Every refactor is a power-up.
+🧠 Every refactor is a power-up
-🚀 Every release is a new season.
+🚀 Every release is a new season

-> 💜 _“Stay consistent.
-Stay curious.
-Stay leveling up.”_
+> 💜 Stay consistent.
+Stay leveling up.